 Question: What is the required speed when yo use a Borum 250 / 350 / 500 machine for spray plastic and extrusion?

-Answer: The application speed is the same regardless to the size of the machine.
+Answer: The application speed is the same regardless of the size of the machine.
 The application speed for spray and cold paint is up to 15 km/h.
 Normal speed is around 7-10 km /h (with cold paint the max speed is a little higher because of the lower viscosity and same max pressure on the tanks 8 bar).
 The best speed for extrusion is 3-6 km/h and max up to 8-10 km/h.
-With the screed box the speed will be around 2-3 km/h.
+With the screed box, the speed will be around 2-3 km/h.

 Question: What will happen to the oil temperature of the hydraulic tank if it exceeds more than 80 degrees centigrade?

 Answer: Normal work temperature is 60-80 degrees centigrade.
 If the oil gets too hot (more than 95 degrees.
 Centrigrade) it will lose the ability to lubricate and the lifetime of the oil will drop dramatically, and filters and gaskets can be damaged.